BLKSerene/Wordless/doc/doc_eng.md

 ### 3.6 Collocation Extractor [[Back to Contents]](#doc-eng)
 **Note:** This module was originally named **Collocation** before *Wordless* 2.2

-In *Collocation Extractor*, you can search for patterns of collocation (tokens that co-occur more often than would be expected by chance) within a given collocational window (from 5 words to the left to 5 words to the right by default), conduct different tests of statistical significance on each pair of collocates and calculate the effect size for each pair using different measures.
+In *Collocation Extractor*, you can search for patterns of collocation (tokens that co-occur more often than would be expected by chance) within a given collocational window (from 5 words to the left to 5 words to the right by default), conduct different tests of statistical significance on each pair of collocates and calculate the bayes factor and effect size for each pair using different measures.
 You can adjust the settings for the generated results via **Generation Settings**.

 It is possible to disable searching altogether and generate an exhausted list of patterns of collocation by unchecking **Search Settings** for each file, but it is not recommended to do so, since the processing speed might be too slow.